Interview by Marko Syrjala and Arto Lehtinen

 If I remember right, Tate did a few shows on the previous tour?

 Tobias Sammet: For two shows.
-He did Switzerland and Wacken and the tour warm-up -show in Spain
+He did Switzerland and Wacken and the tour warm-up -show in Spain.

-Right and I read somewhere in his interview that he went to meet his former Queensryche bandmates in Spain ?
+Right, and I read somewhere in his interview that he went to meet his former Queensryche bandmates in Spain?

 Tobias Sammet: Yeah, he went.
-Yeah, and he was like, it was really great seeing the old members of the Queensrÿche band when he played with Avantasia in Spain.
+Yeah, and he was like, it was great seeing the old members of the Queensrÿche band when he played with Avantasia in Spain.
 It was Rock Fest or something like that.
 He was going there.
 I met him in the lobby, and I said, “Where are you going?”
 “Oh, I want to go to the festival.”
 And I said, “Now?
 We’re on in 12 hours.”
 He said, “Yeah, I want to meet my former bandmates.”
 “Cool.”
 So, he went there; he said hi, and– he’s a great guy.
 He’s a great singer.
 I’m very, very honored to be on stage with that.

 As a young kid, you dream of that.
 I listened to OPERATION: MINDCRIME back in fourth and RAGE FOR ORDER.
 Great album.
 Amazing album.
 MINDCRIME and RAGE FOR ORDER are my favorite albums.
 Queensryche and Geoff have always been so influential to me.
 And all of a sudden, you’re standing next to him, and he’s singing like a god.
 And he is singing like a god.
 Still, 30 years later, he can hit those notes, and his voice has got such a special timbre.
 And I was introducing him, I remember, I didn’t plan to say that, but I was so taken by sitting next to Geoff Tate.
 I was screaming at the audience, introducing him like, “Ladies and gentlemen, this is not a hologram, this is fucking Geoff Tate [laughter]!”
 And he was laughing onstage.
 He was like, “Oh no, stop it [laughter].”
 But he’s a very, very, very nice guy.
 It’s a great honor.
 What he did on the Moonglow album is superb.
 He did a great, great, great job.
 And it’s an honor.
-He’s so nice, he’s funny, he’s a wine lover, and he qualifies in every possible way to be on tour with Avantasia [laughter].
+He’s so nice, funny, a wine lover, and he qualifies in every possible way to be on tour with Avantasia [laughter].

 Have you tasted his wines?